By Kate Stockrahm

 On Thursday, a federal judge ordered the Trump administration to fully fund this month’s Supplemental Nutrition Assistance Program (SNAP) by today, November 7, 2025, effectively blocking the administration’s plan to provide reduced benefits during the ongoing government shutdown.

-Also on Thursday, Flint Mayor Sheldon Neeley’s office gave further details on the city’s previously announced partnership with the Food Bank of Eastern Michigan to provide food vouchers to SNAP beneficiaries and federal employees affected by the uncertainty surrounding SNAP benefits and paychecks.
+Also on Thursday, Flint Mayor Sheldon Neeley’s office gave further details on the city’s previously announced partnership with the Food Bank of Eastern Michigan to provide food vouchers to SNAP beneficiaries and federal employees affected by the uncertainty surrounding their payments and paychecks.

 According to a Nov.
 6 press release from the city, while food pickup dates and times are still being finalized with the Food Bank of Eastern Michigan, residents are able to visit Flint City Hall now “to submit their information and eligibility documentation in order to receive their food vouchers once distribution begins.”